atbcb/ICTTestingBaseline/docs/10Forms.md

     - Note: A change of content is not always a change of context.
 Changes in content, such as an expanding outline, dynamic menu, or a tab control do not necessarily change the context, unless they also change one of the above (e.g., focus).
     - Example: Opening a new window, moving focus to a different component, going to a new page (including anything that would look to a user as if they had moved to a new page) or significantly re-arranging the content of a page are examples of changes of context.

-Test Procedure for 1.3.1 Info and Relationships
+Test Procedure for 1.3.1 Info and Relationships and 4.1.2 Name, Role, Value
 -----------------------------------------------
 ### Identify Content
 1. Find all form input components.
 Examples include text fields, radio buttons, checkboxes, read-only fields, and multi-select lists.